 - If you are a member of the public who wishes to attend the public meeting of one of our boards, the board will provide you information to attend virtually.
 Those who do need to gain entry into the building for the meeting will be required to maintain social distancing in the building.
 You may be asked to wait outside if you have a scheduled appointment with the board and answer questions regarding your health and any exposure to COVID 19.

 If you are a current licensee, please fill out the short 1 minute survey below.

 Click here to sign up to receive email alerts from the Board of Healing Arts on Website Additions, Meetings, Newsletters and Disciplinary/Miscellaneous Actions.
 Be sure to look for "Healing Arts" under "Professional Registration".

 - "Assistant physician", any medical school graduate who:

 - Is a resident and citizen of the United States or is a legal resident alien;

-- Has successfully completed Step 1 and Step 2 of the United States Medical Licensing Examination or the equivalent of such steps of any other board-approved medical licensing examination within the two-year period immediately preceding application for licensure as an assistant physician, but in no event more than three years after graduation from a medical college or osteopathic medical college;
+- Has successfully completed Step 2 of the United States Medical Licensing Examination or the equivalent of such step of any other board-approved medical licensing examination within the three-year period immediately preceding application for licensure as an assistant physician, or within three years after graduation from a medical college or osteopathic medical college, whichever is later;

 - Has proficiency in the English language;